webplatform/docs/tutorials/HTML_links_-_lets_build_a_web/index.md

   &lt;/body&gt;
 &lt;/html&gt;</pre>

 By providing such information about linked files and their nature you leave the decision of what to do with them to your visitors rather than expecting them to have certain browser settings or installed software.
-If you mix that with clever styling you can even make such links look pretty and intuitive (for example, by giving different types of link different easily-recognisable icons - find more out about this in [[Styling lists and links]]).
+If you mix that with clever styling you can even make such links look pretty and intuitive (for example, by giving different types of link different easily recognisable icons - find more out about this in [[Styling lists and links]]).
 If you want to be very safe, also offer a help section that explains what the different file formats are and where you could get the software needed to display them.

 === External vs. internal links ===